|Proudly featured on the cover of the March 2018 issue of Nuts and Volts magazine!|

 The Analog Style LED Clock uses 180 LEDs to display the time, much like the hands of a traditional analog clock.
 The clock also features an alarm.
 An additional LED indicates the alarm status and another LED indicates PM.
 Four pushbuttons allow you to set the clock and alarm.
 The clock uses the 50 or 60 Hz from the electric utility to keep accurate time.

-The kit is complete with all parts need to build the clock, except for paint.
-The kit includes the printed circuit board (PCB), programmed microcontroller, all components, solder, and frame.
+The kit contains all the parts to build the clock, including printed PCB, programmed microcontroller and other components, solder, and frame.
 The frame has a built-in hanger so that it can be hung on a nail, screw or small hook.
-A printed full-color assembly, operation, and technical manual is included, complete with the theory of operation, schematics, and drawings.
-The manual can also be downloaded below.
+A full-color assembly, operation, and technical manual, complete with the theory of operation, schematics, and drawings can be downloaded here.

 Tools required to assemble the clock include a soldering iron, wire clippers, multimeter, tweezers, and a #2 Philips screwdriver.
 Additional tools could come in handy as well — for example, eye loupe, solder sucker, or wire strippers.
 See the User’s Manual (download below) for more details.